floppydisk525/MvvmLight_Frame_DesignTime/README.md

 4. Use SimpleIOC

 ## Releases
 0.1.0.
-A small applicaiton built that DOES NOTE show a PAGE in the FRAME at design time.
+The 'Starter' applicaiton that DOES NOT work.
+This version does NOT show a PAGE in the FRAME at design time.
 It does show the frame correctly at run time.
 Left image is DESIGN TIME and Right image is RUN TIME.

 ![alt text][DesignTimeNoPageImage]![alt text][RunTimeWork]